Article

 To sum up

-Ceramic fibers have high thermal resistance.
+Ceramic fiber insulation has high thermal resistance.
 Their low conductivity and low heat storage improve process efficiency and promote energy savings.

 Remember that the ceramic fiber you need will be determined by the temperature level you use and the equipment you want to protect from heat.

 Did you find this content helpful?
-You can find more of it on our blog page!
+You can find more about our ceramic fiber insulation products here!

 Want to know more?